hclimente/spada/README.md

 		* Using UniProt
 			* Interactome3D

+	* Precalculated files per protein
+		* InterPro annotation
+		* GPS phosphorylations
+		* ProSite motifs
+		* Fasta file containing as id the transcript id, gene fullname (entrez+symbol), the UniProt and the loops mapped with iLoops; the sequence is the annotated protein sequence (UnifiedFasta_iLoops13.fa)

 	* Annotation files
 		* TCGA transcript annotation file (knownGene.txt)
 		* GTF with the transcript annotation